chocolatey/docs/input/en-us/central-management/usage/service/configuration.md

 ### CheckForScheduledDeploymentPlansTimerIntervalInSeconds

-The amount of time, in seconds, of the interval between checking for scheduled deployments in Chocolatey Central Management.
+The amount of time, in seconds, of the interval between checking for scheduled Deployment Plans in Chocolatey Central Management.

 Default Value: `60`